11-03-2026

 Yes, but in summer it’s better to choose a breathable cotton or bamboo variant.

 Some people experience chest pressure or shortness of breath.
-Stop use immediately.
+Stop use immediately then.

 Are weighted blankets reimbursed?

-In exceptional cases, a weighted blanket may be reimbursed for autism, ADHD, or anxiety disorders.
+In exceptional cases, a weighted blanket can be reimbursed for autism, ADHD, or anxiety disorders.
 But usually, this is not the case.
 Check with your health insurance.

 Is it suitable for children?